Now operating in Colorado, Arizona, Texas, Oregon, and Michigan

 One little-known feature of reverse mortgages is the ability to make interest-only payments.
 Here’s how it works:

-With a typical reverse mortgage, interest accrues on the loan balance each month.
-And because you don’t make any payments on a reverse mortgage, that interest gets added to the loan balance.
-This causes the interest to compound, meaning you’re paying interest on interest.
-Over time, compound interest can significantly increase the amount you owe.
-However, reverse mortgages allow you to make interest-only payments each month.
 When you make these payments, you pay just enough to cover the interest accrued that month.
 This prevents the interest from being added to the loan balance and compounding.
 By making interest-only payments, you can keep the loan balance steady instead of growing larger each month.
 This allows you to maintain your home equity over the long term.
 The key benefit is that interest no longer compounds on a reverse mortgage if you make interest-only payments.
 This keeps the total interest costs down and prevents your loan balance from ballooning over time.
 Making interest-only payments can be an effective strategy for borrowers who want to preserve equity or avoid escalating interest costs.

 Benefits of a Reverse Mortgage